s0rg/crawley/README.md

 Crawls web pages and prints any link it can find.

-Scan depth (limited by starting host and path, by default - 0) can be configured.

 # features

 - fast SAX-parser (powered by `golang.org/x/net/html`)
 - small (<1000 SLOC), idiomatic, 100% test covered codebase
 - grabs most of useful resources links (pics, videos, audios, etc...)
 - found links are streamed to stdout and guranteed to be unique
+- scan depth (limited by starting host and path, by default - 0) can be configured
+- can crawl `robots.txt` rules and sitemaps

 # installation